 What Are The Rules For 501 Darts?

-Both dart players or dart teams start with a score of 501 points.
-They then take alternating turns at throwing their darts at the dartboard.
-The points scored on the board are removed from the 501 points, and then the opposing player/team does the same.
-The first to reach 0 wins.
+To play 501 darts the rules are simple, both players or teams start with a score of 501 points.
+Each player then takes alternating turns at throwing their darts at the dartboard.
+The points scored are removed from the total, and then the opposing player/team does the same.
+The first to reach zero wins the game.

-However before you can start deducting points, you must double in, and to complete the game you must double out.
+However before you can start subtracting from your score, you must double-in, and to complete the game you must double-out (both will be explained below).
 This adds a bit more skill to the game as well as strategy when it comes to planning a finish.

 Getting Your Score Down in 501